RoanLatham/ai-chat-interface/Docs/conversation_editor_documentation.md

 ### Recovering from Errors

 1. If the editor crashes, any unsaved changes will be lost
-2. If a conversation file is corrupted, try using the `--set-version` option to update its version
-3. If navigation becomes confusing, use `top` to return to the root node and start over
+2. If navigation becomes confusing, use `top` to return to the root node and start over

 ## Additional Notes